Automation Workspace v.38 release

 other page such as

-Name of the registered
+Name of

-Progress page during automation execution and in
+In Progress page during automation

-the Historical and Audit
+execution and in the Historical and

-log pages after the deployment completes
+Audit log pages after the deployment

-successfully.
+completes successfully.
 Service Cloud Case ID: 02190590, 02195263 |

-After updating to this release,
+After updating to

-when an automation is deployed on a multi-user device, if a new
+this release, when an automation is deployed on a multi-user

-version of this automation is checked in and deployed to the
+device, if a new version of this automation is checked in and

-fails.
+no longer fails.
 Service Cloud Case ID: 02162102, 02186698 |

-If a Git repository is
+If a Git

-any changes that you make to the directory name (including
+repository is configured in the Control Room, any changes that you make to the

-uppercase or lowercase characters) are now recorded correctly in
+directory name (including uppercase or lowercase characters) are

-both the database and repository filesystems.
+filesystems.
 Service Cloud Case ID: 02174055 |

 After updating to this release, if you assign a production label to an earlier version of an automation that has more than two versions before you export it, the metadata linked to the production version is now exported correctly. |

-After updating to this release,
+After updating to

-when you use the Compare versions option,
+this release, when you use the Compare

-the labels of the automation dependencies, including any
+versions option, the labels of the automation

-correctly.
+are now displayed correctly.
 Service Cloud Case ID: 02215103 |

 Multiple pop up screens to unlock the device are no longer displayed after automation runs even when a macOS based automation is scheduled to repeat execution on an unattended Bot Runner device across various time intervals. |

-Fix for a potential security
+Fix for a

-vulnerability where non-privileged users could access and
+potential security vulnerability where non-privileged users

-download Recorder's metadata images via the
+could access and download Recorder's metadata images via the

 v1/repository/0/<fileID>/download?version=latest